fooblic/mining-calc/README.md

 }
 ```

 Below is shown calculation graph examples for 100 USD investment for each of considerate currency.
-The "outcome" line presets our expenses growth per day from 100 USD initial payment for hash rate power.
+The "outcome" line presents our expenses growth per day from 100 USD initial payment for hash rate power.
 Our revenue presented by "income" line.
 The "profit" line is the difference between "income" and "outcome".
 Since the cost for mined coins are higher than maintenance fee, the income is increasing faster that outcome.
 When income line cross outcome line, the profit changed to positive - it is a point of investment return.

 ![BTC](./img/BTC.png)